magelead/fock/README.md

 # Push to Github

-in the same directory as `setup.cfg`
+in the same directory as `pyproject.toml`

 ```
 git add .